Hands-on Gear Review

-Dexterity is really one of the biggest things that sets it apart from the competition.
+Dexterity is really one of the biggest things that sets this glove apart from the competition.
 Overall, with the exception of the Rab Guide Gloves they are by far and away the most dexterous product we tested.
 With that in mind, consider the Rab Guide is a single all leather design that is nowhere even close to being as warm as the SV.
-When compared to all the other double layer designs we tested, they were a clear step above the others in regards to its dexterity.
+When compared to all the other double layer designs we tested, they were a clear step above the others in regards to dexterity.
 In all of our side-by-side testing they were one of the few products that we felt comfortable doing all of our testing tasks in, no matter how complicated; like tying shoes, opening a car door with keys, taking pictures with a traditional point-and-shoot camera, and writing with a pen on paper.
 Tester Ian Nicholson even used them on Grade 5 ice in sub zero temps while early season climbing in the Alaska Range.
 Along with the Rab Guide and the Mountain Hardwear Jalapeno they are some of the few options in our review that we feel are dexterous enough to ice climb in.

 To improve dexterity most products sacrifice warmth by reducing insulation and in turn reducing bulk thus increasing dexterity and sensitivity, but Arc'teryx took an entirely different approach to reducing bulk and thus increasing dexterity, sensitivity and breathability.
-Arc'teryx choose a construction that is sewn more like a hard shell jacket rather than the typical over-sized Gore-Tex insert crammed into an outer layer of leather and nylon.
-Then on their shell they used the narrowest seam tape available, thinner than the seam tape used on all the other models we tested to continue to reduce bulk and increase breathability.
+Arc'teryx choose a construction that is sewn more like a hardshell jacket rather than the typical over-sized Gore-Tex insert crammed into an outer layer of leather and nylon.
+Then on the shell they used the narrowest seam tape available, thinner than the seam tape used on all the other models we tested, in order to continue to reduce bulk and increase breathability.
 The next thing Arc'teryx did on their shell was to require the least amounts of seam allowance of any product we tested.
 Seam allowance is extra fabric not being used on the outside of a stitch.
 The last and possibly the biggest thing done was to create a whole new pattern in which their product is sewn, designing a three lobe pattern instead of the traditional box pattern in which most gloves are sewn.
-This new three lobe pattern design not only better mimics the fingers movements but also eliminate even more stitching and seam tape thus reducing bulk and improving waterproofness and breathability.
+This new three lobe pattern design not only better mimics the fingers movements but also eliminate even more stitching and seam tape thus reducing bulk and improving water resistance and breathability.
 Arc'teryx did several of the same things with their hi-loft Polartec® Wind Pro® fleece liner as they did with their shell.
 They use a similar pattern and extremely tight seams to eliminate bulk, especially bulk that wasn't doing anything.

 Warmth and Breathability